Fematich/mlengine-boilerplate/examples/flowers/README.md

 - preprocess.py pipeline with your own custom preprocess steps
 - model.py with your own model function according to the specification
 - config.py with your project-id and databuckets
-- upload data to your buckets, you can upload data/test.csv to test this code
+- upload the data folder into your bucket
 - (optionally) task.py with more custom training steps

 ## Preprocess